 A stunning illustrated guide to the world's greatest sporting event and essential reading for sports fans everywhere.
 Packed with glorious photography and expert analysis of the star athletes and their prospects at the Games, written by the specialist journalists of the Press Association, the UK's leading national news agency.
 An authoritative and comprehensive preview of the 30th Olympiad, featuring a guide to each of the Olympic Games sports and venues, a brief history of the Games and the full competition schedule, so that you won't miss a moment, whether you are watching live in London or from the comfort of your own living room.

-Published by: Orion
+Published by: Constable

 Author: William Fotheringham